 Reason 5: To gain forgiveness

 For big or small transgressions, and even those sins we commit without knowing it, we are all in need of forgiveness.
 The best part about being in a state of regret for a mistake you’ve made is that this is the very state that Allah (SWT) loves!
 Allah (SWT) loves those who turn to Him after their errors, and He loves to forgive and bring us back into His mercy.
 A’isha (RA) reported that when she asked the Messenger of Allah (ﷺ) what supplication she should recite if she came upon the Night of Decree, he advised her to recite the following dua:

 Allahumma innaka ‘afuwwun tuhibbul-‘afwa, fa’fu ‘anni (O Allah, You are Forgiving and love forgiveness, so forgive me).
 [Bukhari]

 Reason 6: To emulate the Prophet (ﷺ)

 It seems fitting that a night so precious as the Night of Decree is hidden within the last ten days of Ramadan.
 It gives us all an incentive to truly focus our efforts in the time that remains, so as not to miss out.
 Yet one of the biggest reasons to do more in the last 10 days is because the Prophet Muhammad (ﷺ) used to do so.
-As Muslims, we strive to emulate our beloved Prophet (ﷺ) in every aspect of our lives, in order to draw nearer to him and to Allah (swt).
-Now it is widely known that the Prophet Muhammad (ﷺ) performed i’tikaf (seclusion in the masjid) on the last 10 nights of Ramadan, and this is why this beautiful practice is recommended for Muslims.
-Of course, i’tikaf at your local mosque will not be possible now, as we all tackle the COVID-19 pandemic through social distancing.
-But we can still make i’tikaf in our homes.
-May Allah (swt) enable us to make the best of this time that He has given us.
+As Muslims, we strive to emulate our beloved Prophet (ﷺ) in every aspect of our lives, in order to draw nearer to him and to Allah (SWT).
+Now it is widely known that the Prophet Muhammad (ﷺ) performed i’tikaf (seclusion in the masjid) on the last 10 nights of Ramadan, and this beautiful practice is recommended for Muslims.